What to Visit in Palermo

 So much so that the local beach is not empty even in autumn!
 However, as you probably know, even in October you can swim in Sicily!

 As for Trapani, it is best to walk along it with a guided tour.
-Listen to stories about the good old days, salt mines and windmills.
+Listen to stories about the “good old days”, salt mines and windmills.

 Selinunte

-Lovers of antiquities will undoubtedly add to their list of places to visit near Palermo and Selinunte.
-For the local archaeological park is considered the largest in Europe!
-And the Sicilians themselves tend to call it even the “Eighth Wonder of the World”.
+Lovers of antiquities will undoubtedly add this place to their list of must-see attractions near Palermo.
+After all, the local archaeological park is considered to be the largest in Europe!

 Cefalu